CompEvol/NZGOT/README.md

 on JEBL (http://jebl.sourceforge.net) and BEAST 2 (http://code.google.com/p/beast2/).
 The 3rd party libraries are included in the /lib folder.

-Core package in the project is to provide a framework for the development of these tools.
-The main features are:
+Core package in this project is to provide a framework for an easy development of other packages.
+Its main features are:
 * BLAST+ xml output parser (core.blast)
 * Ecological modelling concepts, such as OTU, community, diversity, etc. (core.community)
 * JEBL Sequence extension, such as translation class (core.sequences)